Silent-Zebra/twisted-smc-lm/README.md

-## Commands for Sentiment Classifier Experiments
+## Commands for Sentiment Classifier Experiments (KL Divergence Evaluation)

 ### Collecting Exact Samples for Evaluation
 First run the following to collect a constant set of exact posterior (target) distribution samples for evaluation.
 This is not strictly necessary but is helpful if you want to have a less noisy evaluation of KL divergence during training.
 Change --save_dir to your desired directory (samples will be saved there), and change that in --load_dir_posterior_samples in the following learning procedures as well.